 OP Investment Partner

 The accessibility assessment of OP Investment Partner was only carried out on an iOS device with a VoiceOver screen reader.
-In addition to the following accessibility deficiencies, the Investment Partner section exhibits accessibility gaps which are described in the General section of this report.
+In addition to the following accessibility deficiencies, the Investment Partner section exhibits accessibility issues which are described in the General section of this statement.

 Dates must be entered with a calendar element, but the calendar button is not in the tab order.
 At the beginning and end of each view, there are invisible elements in the focus order.
 If there are several error messages, only the latter error message is read in some situations, while at other times the only feedback for missing information is a passive Accept button.